glycerine/b3/README.md

 $
 ~~~

+* Notes:

+Paths are returned in sorted order.

+Install with: `go install github.com/glycerine/b3@latest`

 By default, emacs ~ files are ignored.
 Use `b3 -all` to include them.

-Install with: `go install github.com/glycerine/b3@latest`

 To scan recursively, use the `b3 -r` flag.
 This will use
 all available cores to checksum directories in parallel.